-If you’re getting the message “The File Is Too Large For The Destination File System” in Windows.
+- 1 Understanding the “The File Is Too Large For The Destination File System” Error

-- 2 The File Is Too Large For The Destination File System, so it Needs to be Fixed
+- 5 The File Is Too Large For The Destination File System, So it Needs to be Fixed

 What is the FAT32 file System and How Does it Work?